 My work has appeared in The New York Times, The Atlantic, WIRED, The Guardian, Undark, Popular Science, MIT Technology Review, Nature, Hakai and beyond.

 Every year I try to gain some new reporting or writing skill.
-Some of the fellowships I’ve received include a 2020 Society for Environmental Journalists fellowship, 2017 Columbia University Reporting Fellowship on Early Childhood Development, 2014 National Health Journalism Fellowship, 2013 MIT Knight Science Bootcamp, the 2012 Woods Hole Ocean Science Journalism Fellowship, a 2013 National Press Foundation Fellowship, a 2011 Fellowship from the National Institute on Drug Abuse, and others.
+Some of the fellowships I’ve received include a 2020 Society for Environmental Journalists fellowship, 2017 Columbia University Reporting Fellowship on Early Childhood Development, 2014 National Health Journalism Fellowship, and a 2013 MIT Knight Science Bootcamp.

-In addition to writing, I teach science communication bootcamps and do speaking engagements and podcasts about writing, science, and parenting.
-A full list of my appearances is available on my CV.
+In addition to writing, I have taught narrative journalism and environmental writing at universities.
+I also do speaking engagements and podcasts about writing, science, and parenting.

-I’m a member of the National Association of Science Writers, the Association of Health Care Journalists, and the Society of Environmental Journalists.
+I’m a member of the National Association of Science Writers and the Society of Environmental Journalists.
 I co-founded a regional science writing group: SoCal Science Writing.